How a UPS Works

 Total VA = 252VA

-This example shows that a 350VA rated UPS would be more than adequate for this home office set-up allowing expansion room for extra devices, whilst running the UPS at around 75-80% of its capability.
+This example shows that a 350VA rated UPS would be adequate for this home office set-up, however a 450VA UPS would offer greater headroom and expansion potential, whilst running the UPS at around 75% of its capability.

-To avoid doing the calculations manually there are online calculators provided by the leading UPS manufacturers, that either let you input the wattage figures if you have them, or select devices from a list provided.
-Click here to access the APC calculator.
+To avoid doing these calculations manually there are online calculators provided by the leading UPS manufacturers, that either let you input the wattage figures if you have them, or select devices from a list provided.
+Click HERE to access the APC calculator.

 Battery Runtime